MrJeremyKhoo/KanMingBan/README.md

 # Personal Kanban Board (KanMingBan)
-NOT VIABLE FOR USE - MANY BUGS - WORKING ON IT

 ## Introduction

 KanMingBan is a CLI-based Personal Kanban Board written in pure C. It aims to provide a simple and lightweight solution for managing tasks without relying on heavy dependencies or external services.
 The name "KanMingBan" is derived from "看命板" which translates to "Life Lookup board" in Chinese.